Maaack/Godot-Game-Template/addons/maaacks_game_template/README.md

     6. Update the `Attribution File Path` to `res://ATTRIBUTION.md`.
     7. Reload `Credits.tscn` scene to apply changes from `res://ATTRIBUTION.md`.

+6. If using Git for version control, update `.gitignore` to include `addons/`.

 ### Existing Project